yasiryagi/helpdesk/roles/storage-providers/README.md

 $ js_storage --help
 # This should list the commands and options available
 # If this fails, replace js_storage with /path/to/storage-node-joystream/bin/cli.js
+# To avoid typing the whole thing, consider using "bash_aliases"
 ```
 #### Generate keys and memberships